 A Great Yarn for C2C Crochet Plaid Patterns

-If you decide to substitute colors in your corner to corner crochet bunny blanket pattern, you’ll want to find a dark, medium and light shade of the same color in order to create the most effective plaid design.
+If you decide to substitute colors in your corner to corner crochet baby blanket pattern, you'll want to find a dark, medium and light shade of the same color in order to create the most effective plaid design.

 One yarn I always turn to when I need a variety of shades in the same color is Lion Brand Vanna's Choice.
 For this blanket pattern, I knew I wanted to find colors that were gender neutral in a yarn that is machine washable and easy to take care of.
 Vanna's Choice fit the bill!

 You can check out all the colors of Vanna's Choice here.
 I think there are some really nice shades to combine to make a purple, green or yellow C2C bunny color scheme.
 I mocked up a couple of these graphs above we could envision how the design might look in different colors.
 (A lot of these colors are only available on LionBrand.com, so it's definitely worth ordering online if you have your heart set on a certain color scheme.)

 If you don't have access to Vanna's Choice, you can substitute any worsted weight, washable yarn.
 Lion Brand Basic Stitch and Basic Stitch Anti-Pilling are two yarns that are available in a lot of colors and would substitute beautifully in this pattern.
 (These yarns are interchangeable so you can combine colors from both the standard and anti-pilling line.)